fusionportable/fusionportable_dataset_tools/tools/MS60 pipeline/readme.md

 1. **XML to TUM Conversion (`xml2tum.py`)**: Converts raw surveying data from XML format into the TUM pose format, a common format for SLAM datasets.

-2. **Body Frame Transformation (`ms2body.py`)**: Transforms the TUM-formatted data into the DROID's body coordinate frame, aligning the dataset with the robot's motion.
+2. **Body Frame Transformation (`ms2body.py`)**: Transforms the TUM-formatted data into the body imu coordinate frame, aligning the dataset with the robot's motion.

 3. **Interpolation to 20Hz (`resample_patch.py`)**: Interpolates the transformed data to a higher temporal resolution of 20Hz, ensuring a dense and consistent set of pose estimates for comparison.